maureSs/quiz-about-everything/README.md

 TypeScript /// React.js /// styled-components /// Trivia API from https://opentdb.com/

-This is a small trivia-quiz style question and answer game.
+This is a small trivia-quiz game.

 Inspired by Thomas Weiben Falken's tutorial, the main purpose of this app is to keep learning TypeScript and get fun!